 We believe that using illustrative premium rates alone to determine retiree medical liability will likely understate the value of retiree health benefits and will fail to comply with both current actuarial standards of practice and governmental accounting standards.
-A summary of the facsimile health care "premium" rates used in the December 31, 2013 valuation of the retiree health program are shown on the following page.
+A summary of the facsimile health care "premium" rates used in the December 31, 2014 valuation of the retiree health program are shown on the following page.
 The actuarial assumptions and methods used in the retiree health program valuation are shown in this section of the report.

-PREMIUM RATE DEVELOPMENT METHOD MONTHLY PER PERSON HEALTH CARE RATES claims experience from January 2011 to November 2013 in conjunction with exposure data for the retired members of the health care program.
+PREMIUM RATE DEVELOPMENT METHOD MONTHLY PER PERSON HEALTH CARE RATES claims experience from the following periods January 2012 - November 2012, January 2013 - members of the health care program.
 These claims were projected on a paid claim basis, adjusted for plan design changes, large claims and loaded for administrative expenses.

 Initial premiums were developed for pre-65 retirees only.
 These premiums were developed using retiree preceding process is appropriate for the unique age and sex distribution currently existing.
 Over the future years covered by this valuation, the age and sex distribution will most likely change.
 Therefore, our process "distributes" the average premium over all age/sex combinations and assigns a unique premium to each combination.
 This process more accurately reflects health care costs in the retired population over the projection period.
-The tables in this section of the report show the combined medical and prescription drug one-person monthly premiums at selected ages effective January 1, 2014 to
+The tables in this section of the report show the combined medical and prescription drug one-person monthly premiums at selected ages effective January 1, 2015 to